Peter Lawrey at IT Days

 The dirty checking mechanism detects entity state changes and increments the entity version.
 While basic property changes are always taken into consideration, Hibernate collections are more subtle in this regard.

 Owned vs Inverse collections

-In relational databases, two records are associated through a foreign key reference.
+In relational databases, two records are associated with a foreign key reference.
 In this relationship, the referenced record is the parent while the referencing row (the foreign key side) is the child.
 A non-null foreign key may only reference an existing parent record.

-In the Object-oriented space this association can be represented in both directions.
+In the Object-oriented space, this association can be represented in both directions.
 We can have a many-to-one reference from a child to parent and the parent can also have a one-to-many children collection.